mugithi/google-terraform-pytorch-tpu/models/tests/Readme.md

 Upon the deployment of the Cloud TPU enviroment using the Cloudbuild/Terraform automation tools, the enviroment comes preloaded with scripts test the enviroment.

-This script uses the preloaded imagenet model using synthetic data
+This script trains the resnet50 model using synthetic data

 #### 1. Running the test